 Fatty liver develops when the body creates too much fat or cannot metabolize fat fast enough.
-As a result, the leftover is stored in liver cells where it accumulates to become fatty liver disease.
-Eating a high-fat diet does not directly result in fatty liver, but it can contribute to it.
+The excess fat is stored in liver cells where it accumulates to form fatty liver disease.
+Eating a high-fat diet may not directly result in fatty liver, but it can contribute to it.

 Besides alcoholism, other common causes of fatty liver include: